 Feringa, Prof. Ben

-Ben Feringa (1951) has been professor of Organic Chemistry since 1988.
+Ben Feringa (1951) has been awarded the Nobel Prize in Chemistry 2016.
+Feringa has been professor of Organic Chemistry since 1988.
 He is one of the best scientists of our time, both within the Netherlands and worldwide.
 His research performance is so exceptional that he is generally regarded as one of the world’s most creative and productive chemists.
 He has achieved breakthroughs in various fields of chemistry, including organic synthesis, catalysis, supramolecular chemistry and nanotechnology.

 His discovery in 1999 of the ‘molecular motor’, a light-driven rotating molecule, is widely recognized as a world-class breakthrough.
 The potential applications of this concept are as numerous as they are spectacular.
 The idea that molecular motors can transport themselves through the bloodstream in order to deliver drugs to previously unreachable locations in the human body with a high degree of accuracy is particularly inspiring.
 It is partly thanks to Feringa that the University of Groningen is undisputedly Europe’s number one in the field of chemistry.